-If you want to travel here, then the best time to visit Pachmarhi is between the months of October and June.
+The best time to visit Pachmarhi is between the months of October and June.
 The overall weather conditions are very pleasant during these months and you won’t be disappointed with your sojourn here.

-3. Pandava Caves.
 It is believed that these were the caves where the Pandavas took shelter during their exile, along with their wife Draupadi.
 However, now this place is a popular tourist attraction and sees a great number of tourists all year round.

 Pachmarhi is a beautiful hill station and is a must-visit if you want to escape the stress of city life.
 To travel here, you will need to cover a total distance of about 912, 897, 1,367, 1,318 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can reach here by the following means of transportation.

-By Air.
 The nearest airport from Pachmarhi is the Bhopal Airport aka Raja Bhoj Airport (BHO) situated at a distance of about 200-250 km.
 As the name suggests, it was named after the 10th-century king Raja Bhoj.
 It is located within 15 km to the Bhopal Junction as well, thus if you want to travel somewhere further by train, you won’t have to travel long distances.
 Overall, this aerodrome has good flight connectivity with direct and connecting flights from various cities and towns.
-After deboarding your flight consider booking a cab or take some other means of transportation to reach your destination.
+After deboarding, your flight considers booking a cab or take some other means of transportation to reach your destination.

-By Road.
 Pachmarhi has overall good road connectivity with other cities.
 There are regular state-run buses which you can easily board and reach here.
 You can also book taxis or self-drive here according to your convenience and budget.